-The 5 Whys Technique was created was created by Sakichi Toyota, the founder of Toyota Motor Corporation in the 1930s, as a way to dig deeper into problems and drill down to their root cause, in order to make decisions around what's actually happening, rather than what someone thinks is happening.
+The 5 Whys Technique was created as a way to dig deeper into problems and drill down to their root cause in order to make decisions around what's actually happening, rather than what someone thinks is happening.

 You can use this exercise with your current or prospective clients to discover their deeper motivation for hiring you.